enzosaracen/ptpatch/README.md

 See some [example uses of ptpatch here.](examples)

 ## Format
 Patch files combine C code with special markers to define a series of hook functions.
+These hooks are executed each time a process being traced (tracee) triggers the hook's associated breakpoint condition.
+There will always be a single tracer process responsible for detecting and running hooks.
+There will initially be a single tracee corresponding to the first process spawned by the executable, but additional tracees may be added or dropped as this tracee spawns children.
 Code written in patch files is compiled with Linux's [nolibc](https://lwn.net/Articles/920158/) to minimize stub size, so certain libc features may not be available.
 The structure of a patch file is outlined as follows.

 1. **globals**: global variable/function declarations accessible by all hooks